 Driveway Repair the PolyLevel® Way

 Why take the risk of the ineffectiveness of Mudjacking or partial concrete replacement?
-At AquaGuard, we install PolyLevel®, a cost-effective, structural-grade, high-density polyurethane injection foam to permanently stabilize and accurately lift your concrete.
+At AquaGuard, we install PolyLevel®, a cost-effective, structural-grade, high-density polyurethane injection foam for Atlanta concrete driveway repair to permanently stabilize and accurately lift your concrete.
 The foam can be installed in minutes, is minimally-invasive (only requires dime-sized holes to be drilled every three feet apart), is lightweight (4lbs per cubic foot) and waterproof (won’t wash out over time).
 Furthermore, PolyLevel® is engineer-designed and tested, provides permanent stabilization, serves as the best opportunity to lift slabs back to position, and cures in as little as 30 minutes, meaning you can drive on your newly-repaired slab within half an hour!
 Simply put, it’s a game-changer.

 How Is PolyLevel® Used for Driveway Leveling and Repair?

 Polylevel® was created with the same purpose as traditional concrete-leveling methods: to raise concrete.
 However, PolyLevel® repairs the problem at the source–the soil–whereas Mudjacking simply fixes the issue cosmetically, and concrete is an expensive and often ineffective procedure.
 Rather than adding extra weight to the soil supporting your already-heavy concrete, as Mudjacking does, PolyLevel® injects a structural-grade, expanding, two-part polymer foam under the concrete.
 This foam fills the gaps and voids caused by sinking and shifting soil, helping to strengthen, stabilize and potentially level your concrete driveway back to position.
-The procedure is long-lasting, lightweight yet incredibly strong, and durable to ensure your concrete repair truly stabilizes your cracked or settling concrete for years to come.
+This Atlanta concrete driveway repair procedure is long-lasting, lightweight yet incredibly strong, and durable to ensure your concrete repair truly stabilizes your cracked or settling concrete for years to come.

 What are the Benefits of PolyLevel® for Driveway Leveling?